onc-healthit/inferno-community/README.md

 [![Build Status](https://travis-ci.org/onc-healthit/inferno.svg?branch=master)](https://travis-ci.org/onc-healthit/inferno)

+## ⚠️ This repository has been retired.
+The tests provided by Inferno Community Edition have been migrated to the [Inferno Framework GitHub repository](https://github.com/inferno-framework).

 Inferno is an open source tool for testing data exchanges enabled by the [Fast Healthcare Interoperability Resources (FHIR)](http://hl7.org/fhir/) standard.
 This repository contains the Inferno test tool, as well as the Inferno Community Edition set